maiho24/BrainNormativeCVAE/README.md

 paths:
   data_dir: "path/to/data/"     # Directory containing input data files
   output_dir: "path/to/output/" # Directory for storing results

-device:
-  gpu: false                    # Whether to use GPU for inference
 ```

-Note: Command line arguments (`--data_dir`, `--output_dir`, `--gpu`) will override the corresponding values in the config file if both are provided.
+Note: Command line arguments (`--data_dir`, `--output_dir`) will override the corresponding values in the config file if both are provided.

 #### Command Line Arguments